 As shown in the first illustration, this type of nbn connection requires a compatible router with a WAN or Internet port that will plug into the nbn™ connection box.
 You can use an existing router/modem (BYO), or you can purchase a modem/router from us.

 How Do I set up FTTP NBN connection?

-Note: some modem would label the WAN port as "Internet"
+Note: Some modems would label the WAN port as "Internet"

-5. For wireless setup, please use the wireless security card for the Wi-Fi network name and the password which can be found inside the modem box.
+For wireless connection, please use the wireless security card for the Wi-Fi network name and the password which can be found inside the modem box.
 You can also find it on the sticker at the base of the modem.